HortonworksUniversity/Security_Labs/README.md

 - Click Next > Proceed Anyway to proceed

-- On Configure Identities page, you will have to enter your AD admin credentials:
+- If prompted, on Configure Identities page, you may have to enter your AD admin credentials:
   - Admin principal: `hadoopadmin@LAB.HORTONWORKS.NET`
   - Admin password: BadPass#1
   - Notice that you can now save the admin credentials.
 Check this box too